jkerak/logdemo/README.md

 A few things to note:

 I decided against using local file storage, and rather used an in-memory database (H2) to store the log entries.
-This was to make it easier to atomically batch log entries together safely.
+This was to make it easier to atomically batch log entries together safely, and because the file was going to be deleted anyway.
+This would also allow the application to run anywhere without local file system access.

 For an arbitrary developer to use this logging library, the idea is to inject a `LoggerFactory` anywhere it is needed, like this: